-Under stock exchange listing standards established pursuant to Dodd-Frank, the compensation committee may, in its sole discretion, retain or obtain the advice of a compensation consultant, independent legal counsel or other advisor (after considering factors described in Section A.1 of Chapter I of this Guide).
-The rules require compensation committees to be directly responsible for the appointment, compensation and oversight of the advisors they retain and the company to provide for appropriate funding, as determined by the compensation committee, for payment of reasonable cannot be a proper purpose because Polygon Global Opportunities Master Fund would not have standing to pursue any claims (given that it purchased shares in West Corp., only after the announcement of the transaction).
+Under stock exchange listing standards established pursuant to Dodd-Frank, the compensation committee may, in its sole discretion, retain or obtain the advice of a compensation consultant, independent legal counsel or other advisor (after considering factors described in Sections A and E.6 of Chapter I of this Guide).
+The rules require compensation committees to be directly responsible for the appointment, compensation and oversight of the advisors they retain and the company to provide for appropriate funding, as determined by the compensation committee, for payment of reasonable compensation to the advisors.
+Additionally, the charter of a compensation committee must address these rights and responsibilities.
+As noted above, disclosure requirements mandate detailed disclosure of fees and services in respect of consultants who are not independent.